brunscii/astro-blog-site/src/content/blog/lifestyle/media_server.md

 > Universal Media Server (UMS) is a DLNA compliant UPnP Media Server.
 Originally written to support the PlayStation 3, it has been expanded to support a range of other media renderers, including Xbox 360 and various televisions and media centers.
 Written in Java, it streams or transcodes many different media formats with minimum configuration from many platforms.
 It is supported by the MPlayer and FFmpeg packages.

+> It is powered by FFmpeg, MediaInfo, OpenSubtitles, Crowdin, MEncoder, tsMuxeR, AviSynth, VLC and more, which combine to offer support for a wide range of media formats.

 Let's see if it runs better now on Fedora Linux than it did on Windows 7 when I had last used it.

-I had a small issue with running on a server vs running on a desktop OS, the lack of a GUI.
+I had a small issue with running on a server remotely vs running on a desktop OS, the lack of a GUI.
 Luckily there is kind of a headless mode for this software and a web interface.
 I mean it wouldn't really be a server software without headless mode, right?

 The problem lies witht the headless mode not allowing me to access it from another computer.
 I needed to set the software up but had no DE (desktop environment) in order to pull it up in a browser on the same machine.
 This was a firewall issue as I state later on but it can happen to anyone.

-I SSHd into the server and explored all of the config files in order to get started and found this to be a fun experience to set up.
-Doing it the hard way allowed me to get a better insight as to how this configuration works and how I could have done this much more easily if I had just RTFM'ed.
-Of course, the easiest way would have been to run a desktop environment and then just configured everything from the UI.
-But where is the fun in that?
+While I could SSH into the server, I couldn't pull up the web interface of UMS like I could pull up cockpit and some other dashboards.
+It's an easy fix that's near the end of the blog.

 ### Installation on a server

+I'm not saying that you will have problems installing this software.
+In fact, it is pretty straight forward on most platforms, ie. Windows, Mac, most Linux dristros (assuming you know how to use AppImage or how to install from a tarball).
+There is even a Docker image for you to use regardless of OS.
+The only Installation documentation they give is for Docker as they seem to think that the other install methods are self explainatory.
+[Here](https://support.universalmediaserver.com/category/installation) is their installation documentation.

+Here is how I approached my install, completely via SSH.

+I SSH'd into the server, you could do the same if you are physically on the server.

 I started with downloading the tarball file from UMS with wget.
 `wget https://github.com/UniversalMediaServer/UniversalMediaServer/releases/download/14.9.0/UMS-Linux-14.9.0-x86_64.tgz`